grafana/mimir/docs/sources/mimir/configure/configuration-parameters/index.md

   # CLI flag: -ingester.push-circuit-breaker.initial-delay
   [initial_delay: <duration> | default = 0s]

-  # (experiment) The maximum duration of an ingester's request before it
+  # (experimental) The maximum duration of an ingester's request before it
   # triggers a circuit breaker.
 This configuration is used for circuit breakers
   # only, and its timeouts aren't reported as errors.
   # CLI flag: -ingester.push-circuit-breaker.request-timeout